ArnoldZokas/mvcnavigation/readme.md

 **3. Display:** Add `@Html.Menu()` to your view to display a menu.

+Visit [MvcNavigation sample app](mvcnavigation.apphb.com) for example of what you can create.

 ## Installation
 ### Requirements
 This library has a dependency on .NET 4.0 (due to use of dynamics) and targets ASP.NET MVC 3.